AKA: Apollo 11 (2019)

 -Todd Douglas Miller has also directed Dinosaur 13, Gahanna Bill, and Scaring the Fish.

 2019 provided several big anniversaries this year.
-Several shows and movies have been commemorating their existences for being around for decades.
+Several shows and movies have been commemorating their existence for being around for decades.
 However, one of the big stories of the twentieth century was the moon landing in 1969.
-This event is still talked about to this day as America set out to send their astronauts up to space.
-One such documentary happened to get a collage of so much footage to give homage to NASA’s biggest mission in it’s existence.
+This event is still talked about to this day as America set out to send its astronauts up to space.
+One such documentary happened to get a collage of so much footage to give homage to NASA’s biggest mission in its existence.

 Will this form of direct cinema be a direct launch for the golden anniversary of the most famous space mission?